mstruk/strimzi-kafka-operator/DEV_QUICK_START_MACOS.md

 ## Preparing Minishift

 #### Start Minishift

+Using Xhyve:
+`minishift start --vm-driver=xhyve --memory=4096 --cpus=4`

+Or using Hyperkit:
-`minishift start --memory=4096 --cpus=4`
+`minishift start --vm-driver=hyperkit --memory=4096 --cpus=4`

-Once minishift has been started the memory and cpu settings become part of the persistent configuration, and subsequent invocations of `minishift start` will ignore `--memory` and `--cpus` arguments.
+Once minishift has been started the vm-driver, memory and cpu settings become part of the persistent configuration, and subsequent invocations of `minishift start` will ignore `--vm-driver`, `--memory` and `--cpus` arguments.
 In order to change them later you have to edit the VM configuration file located at: `$HOME/.minishift/machines/minishift/config.json`

 Another option is to simply delete the existing instance (`minishift delete`), but in that case you discard the whole VM including the disk volumes.